EDWARD WALTER "TERRY" R. WAUGH, AIA (1913-1966)

 1954 - The Paul and Anne Bunce Residence, aka The Aerie, 970 Fairfield Drive, Chapel Hill.
 On 30 acres.
 Waugh put on an addition in 1957.
 3660 square feet.
 One of the most well-preserved Waugh homes of that era.
 The fir paneling, commonly damaged over time, is in exquisite condition.
 As of 2011 occupied by his son, Greg, and spouse Julie.
 The kitchen counters and cabinetry are original, but new renovations are planned during 2009, including the kitchen, bathrooms, new windows, and restaining the outside.
 Top photos by George Smart.
 Bottom photo from 1956.

 1954 - The Kerr L. White Residence, 603 Morgan Creek Road, Chapel Hill, designed with Gilbert Slack.
 Sold in 1963 to William Fred Mayes.
 Sold in 1968 to Richard and Maxine Soloway.
-As of 2011 owned by Laura Banner and Richard Soloway.
+Deeded in 2009 to Laura Leslie Banner.
 2000 square feet.

 1954 - The Kenneth Penrod Residence, 2745 Dogwood Road, Durham.
 Penrod did the basic design with architectural help from Waugh and his draftsman Gil Slack.
 Sold in 1959 to Henry F. and Dorothy Pickett.
 Sold in 1964 to William G. and Margaret B. Frasier.
-After Mr. Frasier died, his widow sold it in 1969 to William T. and Sarah S. Hamlin.
+Sold in 1969 to William T. and Sarah S. Hamlin.
 Sold in 1993 to Christian Mueller-Medlicott.
 Sold in 2007 to Polly Medlicott.
 Sold in 2009 to Leila Daly.

 1954 - The Thomas Wohlson Farmer Residence, 1304 Mason Farm Rd, Chapel Hill, designed with Harry Bates.
 2200 sf.
 As of 2011 owned by the Phyllis E. Farmer Trust.
 Photo by Julie Hollenbeck.